Thursday 4th June 2026

 Create a display board for your school

 Use the layout below as a guide to build a physical display in your school or staff room.
-Toggle between blueprint and a real example, then follow the steps.

 AI Awareness Activities